wbthomason/pdf-scribe.nvim/README.md

 set the directory in which `pdfscribe` looks for your PDF files and for your notes files, respectively.
 See [the docs](docs/pdfscribe.txt) for more complete information.

+## Contributing

+PRs and issues (bugs and feature requests) are welcome!

 ## Notes
-Incidentally, the core PDF library only depends on Neovim for checking if files exist.
+- The core PDF library only depends on Neovim for checking if files exist.
 The rest of it is portably reusable in any LuaJIT environment.
+- As the LuaJIT module is a wrapper around a C library, bugs may cause segfaults.
+Bug reports for segfault bugs are **particularly** welcomed.
+- This plugin may eat your files, lunch, and/or car.